Chokeules

-Chokeules, otherwise known as Choke, is a Canadian underground hip hop artist and member of the Backburner crew.
-His real name is Justin Lepine.
+Justin Lepine, best known by his stage name Chokeules, is a Canadian underground hip hop artist and member of the Backburner crew.

 He is a former member of the group Toolshed (with Timbuktu, and Psyborg), and a member of the group Swamp Thing (with Timbuktu and Savillion).

 He also makes up one half of the duo Sequestrians (with Timbuktu).
 He is a vegan.

 The Barrie Advance newspaper responds to Chokeules' first album Hypergraphia with the following quote: "Chokeules spits smooth lyrics over some of the most wicked beats and cuts you've heard in years on a mainstream record".

 Chokeules was also one of the guest collaborators on a Train of Thought Tour mixtape (2011).